 the 8.375″ Gullwing Mission trucks are sharp turning for tight city cruising, while the 61mm soft Nineball wheels offer good roll speed for commuting and reliable grip for carving.

 See the Stranded Strand cruiser here on Sector 9’s website

 Sector 9 Sentinel review

-The Sector 9 Sentinel is a 37.5″ (28″ wheelbase) directional deck with ample wheel cutouts and drop-through truck mount.
+The Sector 9 Sentinel is a 37.5″ by 9.25″ (28″ wheelbase) directional deck with ample wheel cutouts and drop-through truck mount.
 This deck has a 5-ply bamboo construction resulting in great flex for carving and pumping.
 It’s similar in shape to the Mini Lookout (see above).

 The Sentinel’s deck flex combines with the extra-sharp turning double-kingpin Gullwing Sidewinder trucks for an exceptional carving and shredding ride.